-The seven partners in this project are Oltre le Parole, Teatro Civile, Italy (lead); Smashing Times, Ireland; Comunità San Patrignano Società Cooperativa Sociale, Italy; Bielskie Stowarzyszenie Artystyczne Teatr Grodzki, Poland; PELE, Associação Social e Cultural, Portugal; Magenta Consultoria Projects SL, Spain; and ProSoc – Drustvo Za Implementacijo Projektov in Razvoj Socialnega Podjetnistva, Slovenia.
+The project is supported by Erasmus+ and the seven partners are Oltre le Parole, Italy (lead partner); Smashing Times, Dublin, Ireland; Comunità San Patrignano Società Cooperativa Sociale, Rimini, Italy; Bielskie Stowarzyszenie Artystyczne ‘Teatr Grodzki’, Poland; PELE, Associação Social e Cultural, Portugal; Magenta Consultoria projects SL, Spain; and ProSoc – Drustvo Za Implementacijo Projektov in Razvoj Socialnega Podjetnistva, Slovenia.

-In particular, the Specific objectives of the project are:
+In particular, the specific objectives of the project are:

 - To strengthen cooperation and facilitate the exchange of good practices in the field of non-formal education among partner organisations

 - To jointly develop and validate a training course for arts facilitators